sync2brain/bossdevice-api-matlab/README.md

 6. Open the documentation `openBossdeviceDoc` and explore examples with `demo_script_name` and methods available in the bossdevice object.

 ## User manual
+Visit our online documentation available [here](https://sync2brain.github.io/bossdevice-api-matlab/).

-Please download and install the toolbox in MATLAB for a complete access to the user manual with the command `openBossdeviceDoc` in the MATLAB console.
+Download and install the toolbox in MATLAB for a complete access to the user manual with the command `openBossdeviceDoc` in the MATLAB console.
 You will find more details about API properties and methods, example scripts and further technical information.

 ## Feedback, questions and troubleshooting
 If you have any issue to report or enhancement to request, please create a new [Issue](https://github.com/sync2brain/bossdevice-api-matlab/issues).
 If you have any other topic to discuss like a question about usage, a tip to share with the community or other topic of interest, please check out our on-going [Discussions](https://github.com/sync2brain/bossdevice-api-matlab/discussions).